>

 • Secured: Government raises lending capacity of UK Export Finance from £60bn to £80bn to cushion the impact upon SMEs, including £10bn earmarked capacity for US tariffs related impacts.

-• Negotiate closer trading terms with EU and partners in CPTPP trade zone.
+• Negotiate closer trading terms with EU and partners in CPTPP and wider Indo-Pacific trade zone.

 • Outline BCC priorities for continued US trade negotiations to the PM and Secretary of State for Business and Trade.